Luk4x/Luk4x/readme-en.md

 - Experience designing, migrating, and evolving complex frontend systems, including Microfrontends, Module Federation, and Monorepos
 - Knowledge of backend and mobile development, enabling a holistic and product-oriented technical perspective
 - Technical reference within teams, contributing to architectural decisions, code reviews, and mentoring other developers
-- Deeply cares about code quality, maintainability, documentation, DX, and long-term scalability of systems
+- Deep concern about code quality, maintainability, documentation, DX and long-term scalability of systems

 ### Main stack